mariovagomarzal/infinity_categories/README.md

 ## Development

 In this section, we document how to work with the repository.
-The development environment is mainly managed with [Nix][nix] and *[devenv][devenv]*.
+The development environment is mainly managed with [Nix][nix] and _[devenv][devenv]_.
 However, it is also documented how to work without the latter.

 ### Nix setup

-To set up the development environment with Nix, you need to have Nix and *devenv* installed.
-Once you have them, you can enter the development environment by running the following command in the root of the repository:
+To set up the development environment with Nix, you need to have Nix and _devenv_ installed.
+Once you have them, you can enter the development shell by running the following command in the root of the repository:

 ```bash
 devenv shell